uw-dims/dims-tp/source/scope.rst

 Software System Test Strategy (General)
 ---------------------------------------

-The software system test strategy we will employ is compromised of two high-level sets of tests.
+The software system test strategy we will employ is compromises two high-level sets of tests.
 The first set of test will be developed as the system is being designed using the Agile coding methodology.
 Development and pre-release testing will be performed during "sprints" (cycles of development